com-480-data-visualization/com-480-project-analaktycs/README.md

 ![](sketches/fig3.2.png)

 This plot allows a specific investigation of the pokemon “pattern” as the user can select one or multiple generations and investigate the pokemons having a given pattern.
 A pattern here refers to a specific set of selected values for the displayed features.
-For instance the first generation of pokemon, having betwen 40-80 heart power, a speed ranging between a 100  and 180 and a capture rate between 80 and a hundred :
+For instance the first generation of pokemon, having betwen 40-80 health points, a speed ranging between a 100  and 180 and a capture rate between 80 and a hundred :

 ![](sketches/figure3.2.v.png)

 ##### Future Implementations  :
 This figure will display the name of the pokemons following the mentioned pattern.
-A similar figure will be maid for the type specific attack and defense abilities in combat.
+A similar figure will be made for the type specific attack and defense abilities in combat.
 A toggle will allow the user to move between the two figures.

 #### Figure 3.3 :

-Finally, it appeared insightful in to display the relationship between a set of features all together.
+Finally, it appeared insightful to display the relationship between a set of features all together.
 As depicted in __figure 3.3__, a parallel representation of the features selected for the figure 3.1 has been implemented.
 It shows specific pokemon pattern for a given ability, type, body shape and color through a line liking the respective values together.
 It is possible to hover over a given line to emphasize on it.
 Feature values are also displayed at each step of the graph.

 ![](sketches/fig3.3.png)